“A place from your past or childhood, one that you’re fond of, is destroyed. Write it a memorial.” -The Daily Post

 Go Pikachu- attack!

 After the third grade, my neighbor moved to China with his family but we kept in touch via e-mail.
 Eventually, in middle school, we got accounts on AIM and kept in touch that way.
 Now we communicate via Facebook.
-He went from China, to now living in England, and will be coming back to the USA for college next year.
+He went from moving to China to now living in England, and he will be coming back to the USA for college next year.
 Talk about traveling the world!

 His house may still be right across the street but I haven’t been inside of it in almost ten years!
 Yet somehow, I can still imagine and navigate through his house quite perfectly.
 It’s funny how the memories we truly care about never seem to vanish even if the actual thing is gone, or say, gets physically destroyed.